basilfx/TRADFRI-Hacking/MODULES.md

 ### Components
 Both modules use the same energy-efficient microcontroller manufactured by Silicon Labs.
 It is an EFR32 Mighty Gecko (Series 1), based around an ARM Cortex M4 with 256 KiB of flash and 32 KiB of memory.
+This makes it a very capable microcontroller.

 I have been able to identify the following parts: